thehyve/OHDSI-WhiteRabbit/README.md

 It is recommended that user, password, database and schema are created for these tests only, and do not relate in any way to any production environment.
 The schema should not contain any tables.

+It is possible to skip the Snowflake tests without failing the build by passing `-Dohdsi.org.whiterabbit.skip_snowflake_tests=1` to maven.

 ### Development status